janrain/janrain-python-api/README.rst

 The package installs an executable named ``capture-api`` for accessing making API calls from the command-line.

-If you have the ``.apidrc`` configuration file, you can specify the client using the ``--client`` argument.
+If you have the ``.janrain-capture`` configuration file, you can specify the client using the ``--client`` argument.
 Otherwise you will need to specify ``--api-url``, ``--client-id``, and ``--client-secret``.